lab0-cc/0WM-Server/README.md

 # Install the dependencies
 opam install --confirm-level=unsafe-yes --deps-only .
 # Compile and run the server
-dune exec src/zwm.exe
+dune exec src/zwmd.exe
 ```

-By default, the server listens to `127.0.0.1:8000`; this can be configured in the `config.json` file.
+By default, the server listens to `localhost:8080`; this can be configured using `dune exec src/zwm.exe config edit`.

 ## Funding